 \[ \log \left( \E_{z \sim \mathrm{P}_{z|x_i}} \left[ \mathrm{P}_{x | z}(x_i, z) \right] \right) \]

-But Jensen looks down fondly at us and tells us we did alright.
+But Jensen looks down fondly at us and tells us we did all right.